5 Angle Grinder Jigs for Safer, Straighter Metal Cuts

 What materials work best for making simple angle grinder jigs?

-Use mild steel flat bar or angle iron for rigidity.
+Mild steel flat bar or angle iron works well because it stays rigid.
 Thicker material resists flex and vibration.
 For parts that clamp to a bench, add a sacrificial plate to protect the surface from sparks.

 Can these jigs be used with any angle grinder size?

-Yes, the principles apply to most sizes.
-Make sure the jig clears the grinder guard and that the wheel diameter is compatible with the jig geometry.
+Yes, the same ideas apply to most angle grinder sizes.
+Make sure the jig clears the grinder guard.
+You also need enough wheel diameter and safe clearance for the full cut.

-Check and tighten all fasteners before each session.
-Use reference marks and verify setup dimensions on scrap.
-Simple calibration steps after a few cuts will keep repeatability tight.
+Check and tighten all fasteners before each cutting session.
+Use reference marks and test the setup on scrap.
+Recheck the angle or offset after a few cuts if vibration may have moved the jig.